 Cover the stuffing with foil and bake in a 350°F oven for 30 minutes.
 Remove the foil, and baste with turkey drippings if desired.
 This isn’t required, but it adds some serious turkey flavor.
 Continue baking for another 15 to 20 minutes or until it’s as dry as your family likes it.

-Our recipe is just a basic cornbread stuffing recipe and you can add and delete whatever you want.
+This recipe is just a basic stuffing.
 I am simple when it comes to stuffing and dressing.
 I like just celery and onions.

 If you don’t like those, feel free to leave them out.
 Just make sure you melt your butter before adding it to the stuffing mix.

 - Minced cooked giblets

 The list is really endless.
 If you remember some version of your grandma or aunt, add whatever it is that makes your Thanksgiving or other holiday meals special!

 Sometimes your stuffing or dressing is dry because the bread you used was super dry, and that’s OK, just add some more broth, stock, or water to it before adding the eggs.

 If you didn’t realize it was dry until it was half-baked, it’s not really a problem.
 Just add some turkey drippings over the top and continue baking.

 I simmer the turkey giblets in a bit of chicken broth and add the turkey dripping to this as the turkey cooks.
 I use this for basting dressing and making gravy, after removing the giblets.

 MORE THANKSGIVING RECIPES FROM OUR KITCHENS